Molcher History, Family Crest & Coats of Arms

 Early History of the Molcher family

-Another 263 words (19 lines of text) covering the years 1719, 1738, and 1794 are included under the topic Early Molcher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Molcher research.
+Another 126 words (9 lines of text) covering the years 1719, 1738, and 1794 are included under the topic Early Molcher History in all our PDF Extended History products and printed products wherever possible.

 Molcher Spelling Variations